qazxcdswe123/obsidian-hugo/content/Go Struct.md

 aliases: []
 tags: []
 date created: Sep 29th, 2022
-date modified: Dec 16th, 2022
+date modified: Jan 20th, 2023
 ---

 # Slice

 ## Slices Are Like References to Arrays
 A slice does not store any data, it just describes a section of an underlying array.
 Changing the elements of a slice modifies the corresponding elements of its underlying array.
 Other slices that share the same underlying array will see those changes.

 ## `len()` And `cap()`
 A slice has both a _length_ and a _capacity_.
 The length of a slice is the number of elements it contains.
 The capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice.
 The length and capacity of a slice `s` can be obtained using the expressions `len(s)` and `cap(s)`.
 You can extend a slice's length by re-slicing it, provided it has sufficient capacity.

 ## Creating a Slice with Make
 Slices can be created with the built-in `make` function; this is how you create dynamically-sized arrays.
 The `make` function allocates a zeroed array and returns a slice that refers to that array:

 ```go